Care, Clean and Conserve - Behind the scenes with the house team

 Throughout January and February, the house team will be going room to room, cleaning the house thoroughly to every last cupboard.
 Whilst they deep clean, one of the rooms may be roped off, but you will be able to see what we are doing and there will be a film about the conservation process.

 Drawing room ceiling

 The beautiful plaster ceiling in the Drawing room is quite tricky to clean, with hundreds of delicate plasterwork casts.
-Watch us clean the ceiling with specialist tools, and we will be on hand if you have any questions.
+Watch us clean the ceiling on 20 February with specialist tools.

 Behind the scenes tours

 The house team will be running a series of museum hack tours where visitors are in the driving seat, plus behind-the-scenes tours where visitors get to peek in the attics, nursery and store cupboards. which will run every Thursday at 11.30am.
 These tours are led by our expert volunteers and are first come first served - please pick up your tickets from Visitor Reception.